ElmoDFGD/ElmoRim/README.md

 **Sleep**: The mod [Incremental Injuries](link) introduces the need to sleep organically by reducing total Magicka/Health/Stamina as they are spent.
 They are restored by sleeping 6+ hours in-game.

-**Eat/Drink**: The mod [Apothecary - Food and Drink Addon](link) alters food and drink to give long lasting passive regeneration buffs.
+**Eat/Drink**: The mod [Apothecary - Food and Drink Addon](link) alters food and drink to give long lasting, passive regeneration buffs.
 The buffs are very well balanced to incentivize eating and drinking regularly without making the buffs OP.

 **Cold**: The cold system from [Sunhelm - Survival and Needs](link) is used to reward preparation.
 Other Sunhelm mechanics are disabled.